-While immunization may reduce your risk, it’s far from a sure thing.
-And the flu vaccine certainly don’t protect against the numerous other bugs that cause the majority of respiratory infections during cold and flu season.
+Finally, the flu vaccine certainly doesn’t protect against the numerous other bugs that cause the majority of respiratory infections during cold and flu season.

 Flu Vaccine Doesn’t Prevent Pneumonia

 Although no one wants to deal with congestion, cough, fever and other miseries of the flu, symptoms are usually short-lived and not particularly serious.
 Far more worrisome are complications such as bacterial pneumonia, which causes most of the thousands of annual deaths that are chalked up to the flu.
 The flu vaccine is purported to reduce hospitalization by a third and cut deaths in half.
 But this notion has been shot down as well.

 A study published in The Lancet found that the flu vaccine does not reduce risk of pneumonia in people older than 65.
 In fact, during peak flu season, pneumonia rates were actually higher in vaccinated individuals.
 The researchers concluded that this lack of benefit means one of two things: Either influenza is not a primary cause of pneumonia or the flu vaccine is ineffective.

 Let me make it clear that this study involved people over 65 living on their own.
 Previous research suggests that the flu vaccine may be advisable for frail older people in assisted living facilities.